 The Ohio State University has a tremendous opportunity to become a leader in addressing one of the most important challenges of our time: feeding a growing population in a manner that ensures human health; the economic viability of food producers, processors and distributors; and stewardship of the earth’s limited natural resources.

 Ohio State established strategic sustainability goals to move the university toward a global model of sustainable operations and practices.
-University leaders have supported an initiative through the Discovery Themes to transform food systems on campus, in the community, and across Ohio and beyond to achieve food security for health.
+University leaders have supported an initiative through the Discovery Themes to transform food systems on campus, in the community, and across Ohio and beyond to achieve food security and promote good health.

 Ohio State's Food Sustainability Panel was created to develop a strategic plan for our dining halls and other places on campus that serve food as the university seeks to move toward our goal of 40% local and sustainably sourced food by 2025.
 The panel’s role is to propose action items and guidelines as appropriate as the university works to achieve the sustainable food goal.